-I’m a journalist and web producer based in Philadelphia, PA.
+Hello there!
+I’m a writer based in Philadelphia, PA.
 I’ll write on just about any topic, but my main beat is science.
 After training as a biologist, I found that I’m better at studying other people studying nature than studying nature myself.
 Go figure.

 At the Smithsonian’s National Museum of Natural History, I write, edit and produce the Ocean Portal website, covering ocean science, technology and conservation.
-I’ve written for The Scientist, Nature Medicine, Scientific American, and Bitch, and the websites of Popular Science, Refinery 29, and Smithsonian Magazine, among others.
+I’ve also written articles for The Scientist, Nature Medicine, Scientific American and Bitch Magazine, and the websites of Popular Science, Refinery 29, and Smithsonian Magazine, among other outlets.

-My work covers the breadth of biology—ecology, biomedicine, genetics, and evolution—and its intersections with policy, business, and culture.
+My work covers the breadth of biology—ecology, biomedicine, genetics, evolution, et al.—and its intersections with policy, business, and culture.
 I’ve written everything from blog posts to news features, Q&As to business briefs.
 However, I get the biggest thrill from researching and writing about new approaches to conservation, and scientific discoveries that bridge the human and wild worlds.
 I also have a keen interest in the history of science and the cultural underpinnings of “objective” knowledge production.

 Previously, I blogged for Scientific American, was science editor at Ladybits, and interned at Nature Medicine and The Scientist.